 If you are working alone then this business structure is well suited for you, especially for freelancers and self-employed people.
 This business structure can be used by businesses that offer services directly to earn revenue such as real estate agents, graphic designers, plumbers, hairdressers, etc.

 Your startup business accountant can assess if you are ready to do business alone or have people involved in the venture as well.
 In the case of the latter, the Partnership structure is the right answer for you.
 It is simple to set up and it is inexpensive to operate, while there are not many restrictions or rules, it is taxed higher at personal income tax rate once your business starts to grow and prosper.

 Limited Liability Company (Ltd)

 It is best to have a shareholder ownership structure in place to best compensate each owner, and it will not be easy because you will have many hours spent negotiating the ‘fairest’ way to divide up ownership.
-You would need your startup accountant present at these negotiations to pave a direction to keep everyone happy and do whatever is best for the business.
+You would need startup accountants in London present at these negotiations to pave a direction to keep everyone happy and do whatever is best for the business.

 Limited Liability Partnership (LLP)

 This structure is a hybrid of the previous structures discussed, mainly Partnership structure and Limited Liability Company (Ltd) structure, and it combines the benefits of both.